hmellahi/hmellahi/README.md

 * 🌍  I'm based in Rabat
 * ✉️  You can contact me at [hmellahi@protonmail.com](mailto:hmellahi@protonmail.com)
-* 🤝  I'm open to collaborating on intresing projects
+* 🤝  I'm open to collaborating on interesting projects

 ### Skills